liip/blog_liip_ch_posts/2014/collecting-performance-data-with-varnish-and-statsd.md

 We can then later extend that URL matcher to include more requests.

-The example of the auther of the vmods uses `req.http.X-Request-Backend` for reporting which backend was used to statsd.
-Since with the fallback director defined above that's always _hhvm_api_fallback_, no matter which backend was used and we wanted to know when the fallback uses php_api instead of hhvm_api, we added the following to `vcl_fetch`:
+The example of the author of the vmods uses `req.http.X-Request-Backend` for reporting which backend was used with statsd.
+Since with the fallback director defined above that is always _hhvm_api_fallback_, no matter which backend was used and we wanted to know when the fallback uses php_api instead of hhvm_api, we added the following to `vcl_fetch`:

 ````
 set req.http.X-Stats-Backend = beresp.backend.name;
 ````

-Now the actually used backend is reported later (at least for misses, for hits it's still hhvm_api_fallback, but that's ok, since it didn't use any backend at all.
-I'm sure this could be changed as well somehow with some header trickery in the vcl)
+Now the backend that is actually used is reported later (at least for misses, for hits it's still hhvm_api_fallback, but that is ok, since it didn't use any backend at all, wthough I'm sure this could be changed as well somehow with some header trickery in the vcl).

 The librato backend seems also to interpret some stats differently than for example the default graphite backend in statsd.
 Therefore we used the the following lines in `vcl_deliver` for sending the values to statsd: